bguiz/gitbook-plugin-leanpub-affiliate/README.md

     * Number of affiliate links to show per page
 * `image`
     * Whether or not images should be displayed, and their dimensions

+## Styling

+The appearance of the list of Leanpub books at the bottom of each page is rudimentary.
+Please add CSS styles to the theme you are using to achieve the intended styling effect.

+## Notes

+If you experience problems with the plugin not having any effect at all, i.e. the links do not appear at the bottom of each page, please check your `book.json` file.
+If gitbook fails to parse that file, it will silently fail, rendering all the pages without any plugins or themes.
+This affects all gitbook plugins, not just this one.

 ## Licence